AussieGuy0/Drools-Bug/README.md

 ## Using this repo

 ### Running
-Prereqs: Have Java 11 and tomcat9 installed
+Prereqs: Have Java 11 and Tomcat 9 installed
 1. Run `mvn package` in root directory
 2. Move `test.war` to tomcat webapps directory
 3. Restart tomcat